 The stress-reducing ability of ashwagandha is considered one of the main reasons for its testosterone-boosting properties because stress can significantly affect testosterone levels in men.

 If you are stressed, your testosterone level will drop due to an increase in the hormone cortisol.
-This decrease in testosterone has several adverse effects, including fatigue, reduced muscle strength, and decreased libido.
+Low testosterone has several adverse effects, including fatigue, reduced muscle strength, and decreased libido.

 Research also shows that long-term increases in cortisol level can significantly increase the risk of impotence and infertility among men and may even increase the risk of erectile dysfunction .

-Studies reveal that ashwagandha can reduce cortisol by almost 30% while boosting testosterone levels at the same time.
+Clinical studies reveal that supplementing with an extract of ashwagandha can reduce cortisol by almost 30% while boosting testosterone levels at the same time.

-In one trial with 37 men, their cortisol levels dropped by 29%, while the testosterone levels in their serum increased by 11% in 8 weeks of supplementation.
+In one randomized controlled trial with 37 men, their cortisol levels dropped by 29%, while the testosterone levels in their serum increased by 11% in 8 weeks of Withania Somnifera supplementation.
 In comparison, neither testosterone nor cortisol was changed in the placebo group.

 How to take ashwagandha to increase testosterone?